kmjennison/dfp-prebid-setup/README.md

   * Go to the [Google Developers Console Credentials page](https://console.developers.google.com/apis/credentials).
   * On the **Credentials** page, select **Create credentials**, then select **Service account key**.
   * Select **New service account**, and select P12 key type.
   * Click **Create** to download a file containing a private key.
+Take note of the password (probably Google's default, "notasecret").
-2. Enable API access to DFP
+3. Enable API access to DFP
   * Sign into your DFP account in the DFP user interface.
 You must have admin rights.
   * Select the **Admin** tab.
   * Ensure that API access is enabled.